eddiedunnteaching/cit301/FinalProject.md

 One of the best things about Ansible is that it lets us stand on the shoulders of our digital benefactors and make use of their work in a sane and repeatable way.
 The Zen of Automation.
 This is a perfect example.

+## Final Project

+Your final group project is to write an Ansible playbook that installs some kind of software (approved by me) with Ansible.

+Examples could include:

 Owncloud
 NextCloud